Energy

 Making and using energy

 Photo: The Sun is a blazing red ball of heat energy.
-Most of our energy comes directly or indirectly from the Sun.
-This image was taken by a telescope called the Extreme Ultraviolet Imaging Telescope, part of the Solar and Heliospheric Observatory (SOHO), which is a joint project of the European Space Agency and NASA.
-Picture courtesy of NASA Goddard Space Flight Center (Flickr).
+Most of our energy comes directly or indirectly from it.
+Picture courtesy of NASA/GSFC/SDO and NASA on the Commons.

 Where does energy come from?
 Well, if you have a hot cup of coffee sitting on your desk, the heat energy it contains originally came from the hot water you used to make it.
 The hot water got its energy from the kettle you put on the stove or plugged into the electricity outlet.
 And where did the electricity come from?
 Most likely, from a power plant, which burned a fuel such as gas, coal, or oil to release the energy it contained.
 But where did the energy in that fuel come from originally?